The 15 Best Rooftop Bars In Sydney

 Nick & Nora’s is the best rooftop bar in Sydney for the lovers of champagne.
 Fortunately, a bubbles shortage isn’t likely to occur at this bar, as with over 50 champagnes available from across the world, they are very well-stocked.

 If champagne isn’t your thing, Nick & Nora’s also specialises in whiskeys, cognacs, and other spirits.
 This rooftop bar isn’t a speakeasy, but the decor is inspired by the 1930s with its art deco theme.
+Glitzy, ritzy and very classy, a Cocktail or 2 at Nick & Nora’s Parramatta is a great way to start any evening.

 Nick & Nora’s also has a sister bar in Melbourne.
 Read our review of it here.